karlch/vimiv/readme.md

 suffice.
 For arch-users there is an AUR package called vimiv-git.

 ## Documentation
-vimiv comes with a man-page for further documentation.
+Vimiv comes with a man-page for further documentation.

 ## Thanks to
 James Campos, author of Pim https://github.com/Narrat/Pim upon which vimiv is